SirJson/mpdshell/README.md

 # mpdshell
 A shell-like application for mpd.
-Lets you control your Music Player Daemon instance [with the raw protocol commands].
+Lets you control your Music Player Daemon instance [with the raw protocol commands](https://www.musicpd.org/doc/html/protocol.html).

 Includes protocol autocomplete, a basic lexer, a history, and an basic batch script interpreter.